Overview

 This project aims to strengthen population health in B.C. through the following:

-1. Building Stronger Partnerships – Strengthen connections among health authorities, community-based organizations, Indigenous organizations and research institutions to promote collaborative action.
+- Building Stronger Partnerships – Strengthen connections among health authorities, community-based organizations, Indigenous organizations, research institutions, and other partners to promote collaborative action.

-2. Aligning Population and Public Health Sector Activities with the Provincial Framework – Enhance alignment between community initiatives and provincial public health priorities to advance effective, coordinated, and inclusive responses to evolving public health needs.
+- Aligning Population and Public Health Sector Activities with the Provincial Framework – Enhance alignment between community initiatives and the Framework to advance effective, coordinated, and inclusive responses to evolving public health needs.

-4. Supporting Community-led Initiatives – Provide resources and funding to empower community organizations in advancing population and public health priorities.
+- Supporting Community-led Initiatives – Provide resources and supports to empower community organizations to advance actions that align with the Framework.

 What to Expect

-The Strengthening Public Health Collaborative Action Plan will be rolled out in phases, focusing on collaborative action planning, implementing targeted actions, evaluating progress, and fostering knowledge mobilization.
+The Strengthening Public Health Collaborative Action Plan will be rolled out in phases, focusing on collective planning, implementing targeted actions, evaluating progress, and fostering knowledge mobilization.

-Health partners from diverse sectors, including health authorities, academic and research institutions, Indigenous organizations, and community-based groups will be engaged.
+Health partners from diverse sectors, including health authorities, academic and research institutions, Indigenous organizations, and community-based groups will be invited to participate.

 Partners will have opportunities to participate in virtual and in-person discussions, contribute to action planning, network with other community organizations, and access resources to support their work.
-Honorariums are available to support participation.
+Support may be available to participate in the collaborative process.

 Some key activities include:

-• Developing a two-year action plan and online dashboard outlining activities, objectives, targets, and key indicators.
+- Developing an action plan and online dashboard outlining activities, objectives, targets, and key indicators.

-• Producing an evaluation report to share progress on action plan implementation, key learnings from grant-funded initiatives, project outcomes, and insights to inform future population and public health efforts.
+- Producing an evaluation report to share progress on action plan implementation, key learnings from initiatives, project outcomes, and insights to inform future population and public health efforts.

-• Hosting a year-end gathering to convene partners, share progress, foster knowledge mobilization, and showcase grant-funded projects.
+- Hosting a year-end gathering to convene partners, share progress, foster knowledge mobilization, and showcase projects.

 Contact